 “The Property Market In The USA Is The Most Affordable In The World”

-I’m not recommending that you acquire a residence in the USA and move over so that you could invest in a property.
+I’m not recommending that you acquire a residence in the USA and move over so that you can invest in a property.

 Instead, we can share some data on what we face in Singapore, Malaysia, and Southeast Asia.

-Most of us felt the burden of paying off our first home mortgage and only daydreaming of owning a second property.
+Most of us felt the burden of paying off our first home mortgage and only daydreamed of owning a second property.